ralphcomplido/accounting-app/docs/common-scenarios/adding-profile-fields.md

         ...
     ```

-5. Add fields for the first and last name to the `UpdateAdminUserDto` method.
+6. Add fields for the first and last name to the `UpdateAdminUserDto` method.

     ```csharp
     public static void UpdateAdminUserDto(this ApplicationUser user, UpdateAdminUserDto dto) {
       user.FirstName = dto.FirstName;
       user.LastName = dto.LastName;
-      ...
-    ```

-### Updating the Registration Back-End

-In this scenario we will assume that the user also needs to provide these fields when registering a new account.

-1. Open `Identity/Dto/Request/RegisterRequestDto.cs`.
-This is the DTO submitted by users registering an account on the site.
-2. Add fields for the first and last name.

-    ```csharp
-    public class RegisterRequestDto
-    {
-      public required string FirstName { get; set; }
-      public required string LastName { get; set; }
-      ...
-    ```

-3. Open `Extensions/ApplicationUserExtensions.cs`.
-This file contains extension methods that map between `ApplicationUser` and DTOs.

-4. Update the `ToCreate` method to set the fields on a new `ApplicationUser`.

-    ```csharp
-    public async Task<LoginResultDto> RegisterAsync(RegisterRequestDto requestDto)
-    {
-      ...
-      ApplicationUser user = new(requestDto.UserName, requestDto.Email, applicationSettings.Value.RequireTwoFactorForNewUsers);
-      user.FirstName = requestDto.FirstName;
-      user.LastName = requestDto.LastName;
       ...
     ```